JordiRos/vrisback/README.md

 Good news: you got a pair of morning stars to destroy them, it's quite satisfying.<br>
 Bad news: they will keep coming.
 FOREVER.<br>

-Game is based on a simpler Beat Saber mechanic where you destroy random cubes as they approach.
+Game is based on a simpler Beat Saber mechanic where you destroy random cubes as they approach, but without rythm.

 Tested on Oculus Rift and Oculus Quest, best at room scale with touch controllers.